Visit the institution website for COVID‑19 updates

 Months of entry

-This new MA provides the theoretical and practical knowledge necessary for a lead role in collections care and management within a historic house context.
-It is aimed at conservators and curators with significant collections care responsibilities, as well as graduates from conservation or other museum related disciplines intending to develop their careers in this area.
+This MA provides the theoretical and practical knowledge necessary for a lead role in collections care and management within a historic house context.
+It is aimed at conservators and curators with significant collections care responsibilities, as well as graduates from conservation courses, museum studies, galleries care or other museum related disciplines intending to develop their careers in this area.

-The two year course offers a flexible study path to achieve your MA.
-The curriculum is delivered in themed 5 day modules spread out over the two year programme.
-Course modules cover a comprehensive programme of theory coupled with practical conservation exercises and visits that focus on key aspects of contemporary collections care and management practice.
-Residential modules are supported by off-site research assignments and a dissertation.
+Programme units cover a comprehensive programme of theory, coupled with practical conservation exercises and visits that focus on key aspects of contemporary collections care and management practice.
+Taught blocks are supported by off-site professional practice assignments and a dissertation.

 You can expect: